DN6011 - Major Project Realisation: Furniture and Product Design (2023/24)

 |Module title||Major Project Realisation: Furniture and Product Design|

 |Total study hours||300|

-|Running in 2022/23(Please note that module timeslots are subject to change)||
+|Running in 2023/24(Please note that module timeslots are subject to change)||

-Students will exercise and communicate their abilities in selecting, analysing and applying knowledge, skills and understanding to a fully researched project in order to properly understand their strengths, interests and position in their field, and their potential for future professional development.
-A negotiated and approved proposal will confirm individual projects and direction.
+You will exercise your abilities in selecting, analysing and applying knowledge, skills and understanding to a fully researched project.
+Through this process, you will be able properly to understand and communicate your strengths, interests and position in your field, as well as your opportunities for future professional development.

 Prior learning requirements

 Pre-requisite DN5023 3D Design Realisation

 Through a negotiated and agreed individual project, you will plan, record, manage, produce and deliver a completed work or collection.

 The syllabus will be individually set according to the nature of the agreed project and its deliverables, but will always include: